Luligu/matterbridge-home-assistant-addon/README.md

 then click on **ADD**.

-You should now see your Matterbridge add-on in the store and be able to **INSTALL** it.
+You should now see your Matterbridge add-on in the add-on store and be able to **INSTALL** it.

 Enable **Start on boot**, **Watchdog** and **Auto update**.